-By \cref{rmk:BCFW:little_group}, these quantities do not depend on the bispinor representations of $\Pmom,\Qmom$.
-We claim that if $\Dcurve$ is one of the above seven null polygons and $\bdf$ is any of its boundary vertices then
+By \cref{rmk:BCFW:little_group}, these quantities do not depend on the decorations of $\Pmom,\Qmom$.
+We claim that if $\Dcurve$ is one of the above seven null polygons and $\bdf$ is any one of its boundary vertices then